-New College of Florida (NCF) is sponsoring a select number of nonprofit (charitable 501(c)(3) and social welfare 501(c)(4)) organizations and government agencies in Sarasota and Manatee counties to fund internships with project(s) focused in the arts and humanities to meet community needs, allow for increased student access to paid internships, and bolster local resources.
-The Sarasota-Manatee Arts & Humanities (SMAH) Internship Program in collaboration with outstanding nonprofit (charitable 501(c)(3) and social welfare 501(c)(4)) organizations and government agencies will provide students with high-quality, experiential learning internships funded by the New College of Florida through the Andrew W. Mellon Foundation grant.
-The program will also meet the goals of the Andrew W. Mellon Foundation grant by supporting community-driven projects, and strengthening community outreach and engagement.
+New College of Florida (NCF) is sponsoring a select number of nonprofit (charitable 501(c)(3) and social welfare 501(c)(4)) organizations and government agencies in Sarasota and Manatee counties to fund internships with project(s) focused in the arts, humanities, social services, counseling, education, museum or archival work, and related fields to meet community needs, allow for increased student access to paid internships, and bolster local resources.
+The NCF Community-Driven Internship Program in collaboration with outstanding nonprofit (charitable 501(c)(3) and social welfare 501(c)(4)) organizations and government agencies will provide students with high-quality, experiential learning internships funded by New College of Florida primarily through the Mellon Foundation grant, and additional donors and local foundations.
+The program will meet the goals of the Mellon Foundation grant by supporting community-driven projects, and strengthening community outreach and engagement.

-In order to offer exceptional learning opportunities to students, the NCF’s Center for Career Engagement & Opportunity (CEO) invites organizations to submit an internship proposal for the 2021-2022 academic year.
-Internship proposals will be selected by a committee based on quality of the experiential learning opportunity and alignment with the goals and purpose of the Andrew W. Mellon Foundation grant.
+In order to offer exceptional learning opportunities to students, the NCF’s Center for Career Engagement & Opportunity (CEO) invites organizations to submit an internship proposal for every academic year.
+Internship proposals will be selected by a committee based on quality of the experiential learning opportunity and alignment with the goals and purpose of the Mellon Foundation grant.

-For Additional Information or Questions: Please contact Maddie Tympanick, Assistant Director & Career Coach, Center for Career Engagement & Opportunity, firstname.lastname@example.org; 941-487-5002.
+For Additional Information or Questions: Please contact Sam Carmer, Assistant Director & Career Coach at [email protected] or 941-487-4438.